yuyangstatistics/researchlog/_posts/2021-02-09-seq-to-seq-rnn-Nallapati2016.md

 where y and x are the summary and document words respectively, and $g_i$ is an indicator function that is set to 0 whenever the word at position $i$ in the summary is OOV w.r.t. the decoder vocabulary.

 ### Unsolved problems
+One interesting thing is that although the model in {% cite chopra2016abstractive %} is less sophisticated, where the encoder uses convolutional attention and the decoder is the plain RNN, its performance can beat the much complex system proposed in this paper w.r.t. some criteria.
+More effort should be put on to investigate the reasons.

 <!-- ## Related topics to read
 -  -->